beggarsmind/Doculus-pro/README.md

 # Doculus-pro
+📄 Doculus Pro - Documentation

-Doculus Pro is a modern web-based PDF toolkit built with HTML, Tailwind CSS, and JavaScript.
-It offers a fast, secure, and user-friendly interface with tools like Merge, Split, and Compress PDF, along with access to 20+ PDF utilities—all running fully in the browser.
+Doculus Pro is a fully browser-based PDF toolkit developed with HTML, Tailwind CSS, and JavaScript.
+It provides a responsive and privacy-focused user experience to perform a variety of PDF operations without relying on server uploads.

+📌 Overview

+Doculus Pro enables users to:

+Compress PDF files

+Merge multiple PDFs

+Split PDF files

+Convert PDFs to Word, Excel, or Image

+Convert Word, Excel, and Image files to PDF

+Everything runs client-side, ensuring your documents remain secure and private.

+🛠️ Technologies Used

+HTML5 for structuring the interface

+Tailwind CSS for responsive design

+JavaScript for handling logic and interactions

+No external libraries or backend services are required.